 In the area of spatial analysis and scenarios, the EEA plays a coordinating role over its work with the JRC and Eurostat.
 It is important for spatial analysis as it needs shared information, and the relationship with the Group of Four should aid the rapid access to data sets and research.
 There are some clear targets over the move for INSPIRE.
-However there is a need to make sure that the Group of Four has a clear vision and Eionet is now well established, some members having been involved for more than 10 years, and is therefore extremely well embedded in the work of the Agency.
-There appears to be respect on both sides for the contributions of the various partners. remains operational.
+However there is a need to make sure that the Group of Four has a clear vision and remains operational.
 The IT group within the EEA has been working on facilitating closer models for working between the JRC and Eurostat, in particular in relation to spatial analysis in helping them to find common sets of rules.